 Ready for the Global Workforce

-The Ready for the Global Workforce Summit track explores young peoples’ preparation for, access to, and participation in the formal and informal economy.
-The track is focused on: 1) the impact of a changing workforce on young people (e.g., the skills gap, automation, digital disruption, decentralization of employment, new and emerging industries of opportunity); 2) rural economies and agriculture (e.g., changing agri-business, youth access to land, finance, training, the impact of climate change and youth responses); 3) employer engagement, including strategies for work readiness and demand-driven training, talent acquisition, retention, work-based learning and mentorship, and effective private sector partnerships.
+The Ready for the Global Workforce Summit track explored young peoples’ preparation for, access to, and participation in the formal and informal economy.
+The track was focused on: 1) the impact of a changing workforce on young people (e.g., the skills gap, automation, digital disruption, decentralization of employment, new and emerging industries of opportunity); 2) rural economies and agriculture (e.g., changing agri-business, youth access to land, finance, training, the impact of climate change and youth responses); 3) employer engagement, including strategies for work readiness and demand-driven training, talent acquisition, retention, work-based learning and mentorship, and effective private-sector partnerships.

-This year we consider these questions against the impacts of the COVID-19 crisis and its impact on the global economy now and in the future.
-Live breakout sessions include a cross-cutting focus on topics such as youth engagement, gender, disability inclusion, and private-sector partnerships.
+During this session we considered these questions against the impacts of the COVID-19 crisis and its impact on the global economy now and in the future.
+Live breakout sessions included a cross-cutting focus on topics such as youth engagement, gender, disability inclusion, and private-sector partnerships.

 Track Event Details and Sessions